02/21/2021 - Current Adoption Application Status

 - Adopters can only use positive training methods.
 Adopters cannot use punishment training methods (shock, stimulation, or prong collars).

-- The adopted dog will be kept in the home when the family is sleeping or away from home.
-GRIN does not allow dogs to be kept outdoors or in a garage while the family is sleeping or away.
+- The adopted dog will be kept in the home when the family is sleeping or away from home as opposed to an outdoor kennel, doghouse, garage, etc.

-- Adopters cannot have an unaltered dog in the home unless they are used as part of a reputable breeding operation or show.
+- Applicants cannot have an unaltered dog in the home unless they are used as part of a reputable breeding operation or for show.

-- There is no doggy door or other means for the dog to access the outdoors unsupervised.
+- For safety reasons, GRIN does not permit doggy doors or other means for the dog to access the outdoors unsupervised.

-- For your safety and well-being of your family, we do not adopt dogs out to homes with children under the age of 10 if there is no background on the dog.
+- For the safety and well-being of your family, we do not adopt dogs out to homes with children under the age of 10 if there is no background on the dog.
 Puppies are the only exception.
-Note GRIN does not get many puppies.

 - Please CLICK HERE to visit our Frequently Asked Questions section of our website for more detailed questions about our application and adoption process.

-After submitting your application, we will contact your veterinarian to ensure your pet is current on vaccinations, heartworm testing and heartworm prevention.
+After submitting your application GRIN will contact your veterinarian to ensure your pet is current on vaccinations, heartworm testing and heartworm prevention.
 Please be sure to contact your vet to give them permission to speak with our volunteer.
 After an acceptable vet check, you will be contacted for a phone interview.

 The next step in the approval process is a home visit.
 Please note that during the pandemic home visits may be conducted via FaceTime.
 All family members must be present during the home visit – No Exceptions.
 We are an all-volunteer organization and will work with you to accommodate your schedule.
 The home visit allows for a volunteer from GRIN to see firsthand the environment your home presents for a dog.
 The volunteer will want to see where the dog will sleep, eat, and be kept when you are away from home.
 The volunteer will also inspect the fence around your home to ensure it is appropriate for containing a dog.
 After the home visit, the volunteer will provide a detailed report of the visit to the applications coordinator.
 At this time, your application will either be approved or denied.

 One of the most important steps in this process is the “meet & greet” with your potential new family member.
 When we believe we have a good match you will receive a call from a member of the adoption team who will give you a brief description of the dog.
 If you are interested, we will ask the foster family to call you to share their observations and information about the dog’s habits and temperament.
 This is also your opportunity to ask specific questions about the dog.
 You and the foster family, together, determine if you should proceed to the next step – a “meet & greet”.
 The “meet & greet” takes place at the foster’s home since this is where the dog is most comfortable.
+Please note you may have to travel to meet the dog as GRIN foster homes are scattered across the GRIN service area (map to the right).
 Every member of the household, including your dog(s) and children, must be present at the “meet & greet.”

 Adopting a golden is an important decision and can be very emotional, so we want you and your family to think carefully about it and not make an emotional decision.
 We want to ensure you are making the best decision for everyone involved, including the dog.
 While you are making your decision, the foster family will also be communicating with the Adoption Coordinator to provide their feedback.
 If everyone agrees the “meet & greet” was successful, we move forward with finalizing the adoption details.

 Please come prepared to review and sign the adoption contract and pay the adoption fee.
-You will receive any medical information from the GRIN vet including medications and instruction, if any, during this meeting.
+You can pay by check, Venmo, PayPal or credit card.
+You will receive any medical information, contact information to have the dog's records transferred to your vet, microchip information, as well as take home instructions from the foster home.

 Our job at GRIN does not end when you sign the adoption papers.
 We will follow-up with you periodically.
 We also encourage you to contact us with any questions after the adoption is finalized.
 Transitioning a new “family member” can be difficult and we want to help make your experience a positive one.
 We thank you for supporting our rescue!